berdjabrahamian/berdjabrahamian.github.io/README.md

 ### Technical Lead
 #### **WellnessLiving** (Aug 2022 - ) [WellnessLiving](https://wellnessliving.com)

-* Implemented and deployed AI agents and tooling to bring a Personal AI Trainer product to market
+* Developed MVP for AI agents and tooling to create a Program Builder and AI trainer.
-* Developed internal MCPs, AI agents, and skills to enhance coding agent workflows, improving code quality, developer experience, and memory — while reducing token usage through higher-fidelity HITL and AFK feedback systems
+* Designed and launched internal MCPs, AI agents, and skills to enhance coding agent workflows, improving code quality, developer experience, and memory — while reducing token usage through higher-fidelity HITL and AFK feedback systems
-* Developed and maintained PHP-based robust REST APIs and data models to support immersive training experiences and dynamic whiteboard functionality in live fitness classes.
+* PHP-based robust REST APIs and data models to support immersive training experiences and dynamic whiteboard functionality in live fitness classes.
-* Implemented real-time rendering on gym displays and app via dynamic whiteboards, with features such as live leader-boarding, notifications, social reactions, in-app chat and messaging, and performance logging.
+* Developed and designed real-time leaderboarding, in-app chat messaging and performance logging.
+Utilizing dynamic gym displays and whiteboards.
+Notifications, social reactions and messaging drive constant community and competition, Increasing both client retention and sales for gym provided services.
+* Subscription and 3rd Party Integration, with ETL tooling to import data from external structured content into a proprietary system.
+This allows businesses to integrate and import data across multiple sales and service channels to increase in gym offerings.
+The tools also allowed clients to bring in data across multiple services into a single source of truth allowing better accounting and data logging in a single datastore.
-* Built scalable infrastructure on AWS (EC2, RDS, S3, CloudFront) to ensure high availability and global reach with automated scaling and CDN support.
+* Scalable infrastructure on AWS (EC2, RDS, S3, CloudFront), utilizing docker containers and images, ensuring high availability, and global reach with automated scaling, CDN support and edge computing.
-* Implemented CI/CD pipelines using GitHub Actions and AWS CodePipeline for rapid, safe, and compliant deployment across multiple environments.
+* CI/CD pipelines using GitHub Actions, docker, and AWS CodePipeline, enabling rapid, safe deployment across multiple environments.
-* Improved code quality and release confidence through a testing strategy with unit, integration, and E2E tests using PHPUnit, Jest, and Playwright.
+* Testing strategy with unit, integration, and E2E tests using PHPUnit, Jest, and Playwright, improving release confidence and code quality, and coverage, all automated with each PR and release.
-* Monitored system performance and user activity with AWS CloudWatch, X-Ray, and custom logging to proactively identify and resolve latency issues.
+* Monitored system performance, observability, and user activity with AWS CloudWatch, X-Ray, Datadog, Grafana, Sentry and other custom logging to proactively identify and resolve issues.

 ---